kyle-morton/mo-bamba-utilities/README.md

 # Install it in your app
 npm install dist/awesome

-//if service needs, module include a module w/ that imported and inject into your client module
+//if service needs external modules like HttpClient, create a module w/ that imported and inject into your client module that using the library